Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Step by step guide

-- Sprinkle some olive oil over the mushrooms.
+- Sprinkle some olive oil over the whole mushrooms.
 Season it with salt and pepper.

-- Add thyme then bake the mushrooms for 20 minutes.
+- Add garlic and thyme, then bake the mushrooms on a lined baking sheet for 15-20 minutes.

 - Rub the cobia fillets with oil and add salt.
-Place them on a tray and bake for eight minutes or until the fish becomes firm.
+Place them on a tray and bake the fish until the internal temperature is 145 deg F or 63 deg C. Depending on how thick the fish is, I would start checking the fish after 12-15 minutes

 **Want to learn some new kitchen trick?
 Read our quick guide about measurement tricks here!!!**